Posting Course Materials on CourseWorks - Using the New Canvas System for Spring 2019 Courses

-What is the difference between CourseWorks, the old courseweb system and Lawnet?
+What is the difference between the new CourseWorks Canvas system, Sakai and Lawnet?

 CourseWorks is the University learning management system.
 It is used by more than 3,000 courses from almost every part of the University.
 The CourseWorks Canvas system is being used for Law School courses begining with the Fall 2018 semester.
 Canvas has replaced the Sakai platform that was previously used at the Law School starting in the Spring 2015 semester.
 All other departments and divisions at the University have already made the transition from Sakai to Canvas.

 LawNet is the Law School database that has class lists, seating charts, grades, and course evaluations.
 The LawNet service uses the Law School specific login - rather than the UNI

 How do I log into CourseWorks?

 You can do directly to the CourseWorks page at: